Actemiumsc365/sc-365-outline/articles/gettingstarted/modules/scheduler.md

 </style>
 <h1 id="supplychain365-supplychain365-features-scheduler">SupplyChain365 SupplyChain365 Features: Scheduler</h1>

-<p>TABLE OF CONTENTS</p>
-<p>Definition
-Scheduler
-Definition
+## Definition Scheduler
-With the help of the definition it is possible to make information about transport orders, trips, drivers and cars graphically transparent.
-Via the definitions you can select what should be shown.</p>
+Definition With the help of the definition it is possible to make information about transport orders, trips, drivers and cars graphically transparent.
+Via the definitions you can select what should be shown.
 <p>Scheduler
 Use the graphical planning board to provide graphical insight into the occupancy of transport orders, trips, drivers and cars (with information from the definition).</p>